 Land this morning in London.
 If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your centrally located and elegant hotel.
 Enjoy the balance of the day free until this evening’s Welcome Briefing and Dinner at the hotel.
-You’ll be joined by fellow travelers who arrived a few days early and are still enjoying their pre-trip extension.
-They will rejoin you on Day 4.

 London’s landmarks and UNESCO Sites

 Today’s half-day guided city tour by coach and by foot includes some of London’s most notable landmarks — Trafalgar Square, Westminster Abbey, Big Ben, Parliament, Buckingham Palace, and more.
 You’ll also be delighted by a visit to the Churchill War Rooms, the underground nerve center where Winston Churchill and his inner circle directed the Second World War.
 Lunch and dinner are on your own — perhaps you'll do as the locals do and head to the nearby pub!

 Tour inside Windsor Castle, embark the Ocean Explorer

 From the bustling heart of London you’ll transfer to Poole to board the Ocean Explorer.
 Along the way, embark on a guided tour of Windsor Castle, the oldest and largest occupied castle in the world.
 Today, Queen Elizabeth spends most of her private weekends at the castle, which has housed 39 monarchs since its founding by William the Conqueror in the 11th century.
 Enjoy free time and lunch on your own.